 Regardless of millennials taking the spotlight away from the baby boomers, it’s still important to factor in the aging population in some of your stock picks.

-Here then are my ten baby boomer stocks to buy to get you to and through retirement.
+Here then are ten red-hot baby boomer stocks to get you to, and through, retirement.

 Baby Boomer Stocks to Buy: Royal Caribbean Cruises (RCL)